-Many private sector employees in Western Australia are covered by the Long Service Leave Act 1958 (WA).
+- Many private sector employers and employees in Western Australia are covered by the WA Long Service Leave Act 1958.

-The WA long service leave calculator can provide an estimate of an employee’s long service leave entitlement when employment ceases as a result of resignation, dismissal, or redundancy.
+The WA long service leave calculator can provide an estimate of the number of weeks of long service leave an employee must receive payment for when their employment ends.

 Under the WA Long Service Leave Act, when a full time, part time or casual employee completes 10 years of continuous employment, they have an entitlement to take 8.667 weeks of long service leave.

 An employee will accrue a further 4.333 weeks of long service leave for every 5 years of continuous employment they complete after the initial 10 years.

 Find out more about taking long service leave on the Long service leave – Taking long service leave page.

 Employees who have not received an entitlement to long service leave can make an underpayment complaint to Private Sector Labour Relations at the Department of Energy, Mines, Industry Regulation and Safety.
 Learn about the steps in making an underpayment complaint on the Making a complaint about underpayment of wages or entitlements page.